SchmEva357/AI-powered-modeling-hydrology/README.md

 ## Citation

-If you use this code in your research, please cite: https://github.com/SchmEva357
+If you use this code in your research, please cite: https://github.com/SchmEva357 (Utku Oezkan, M. Sc.
+Trade and Management; Eva Schmidt, M. Sc.
+Geoecology)

 ## Acknowledgments

-- Gewässerkundlicher Dienst Bayern for providing discharge data
-- Open-Meteo for climate data
-- Google Earth Engine for satellite imagery access
+This work includes modified Copernicus Sentinel-2 Level-2A data (© ESA, 2025), accessed and processed using Google Earth Engine (https://earthengine.google.com).
+We also thank the Bavarian Hydrological Service (Gewässerkundlicher Dienst Bayern) for providing discharge and precipitation data.